-To improve interoperability and interactions of applications with embedded CA(s), DGTVi has specified a set of CA API Extensions for MHP which are already widely implemented on receivers deployed in Italy.
-These extensions have been submitted to DVB which on their basis have developed the "Content Purchasing API" MHP extension [40].
+To improve interoperability and interactions of applications with embedded CA(s), DGTVi originally specified a set of CA API Extensions for MHP.
+These extensions were submitted to DVB which on their basis developed the "Content Purchasing API" MHP extension [40].
 Such extension is a backward compatible superset of the original DGTVi specification.
-DGTVi provides the specification for free to any interested party.